 Whilst medicines are available for the treatment of trichomonosis in captive birds, effective and targeted dosing of free-living birds is not possible.
-Whilst finch trichomonosis occurs year round, generally speaking, June to September are the peak months for this condition, so it is particularly important to try to reduce the spread of this infectious disease during this critical time of year.
+Finch trichomonosis occurs year round, however, June to September have been observed to be the peak months for this condition, so it is particularly important to try to reduce the spread of this infectious disease during this critical time of year.